willisk0612/multivator/README.md

 ## TODO

-  1. Expand ```types.SyncOrders``` to be sent at a regular heartbeat interval.
+  1. Expand ```types.Sync``` to be sent at a regular heartbeat interval.
 Use a monotonic counter to update states between nodes.
   2. Implement a timeout mechanism if all bids are not received.
   3. Reassigning hall orders in case of failures.